 Mohammad Mehtab is a 7th generation Delhiwallah he has grown up in the narrow alleys and mohallas (enclosed housing localities) of the ‘Walled City of Shahjahanabad’- Delhi’s 7th city, popularly which is known as ‘Old Delhi’, built by the Mughal Emperor Shahjahan in the mid-17th century.
 His childhood inquisitiveness and keen interest in the ‘Walled City’ are now proving helpful for us,as invests his time equally in the conservation of the historical and cultural legacy of this area and is actively involved in the development of the community both as an activist and also as part of India’s youngest political party AAP.

-Mariyam Siddiqui, our newest and youngest team-member believes that magic can be woven through words.
+Mariyam Siddiqui, our youngest team-member believes that magic can be woven through words.
 Inspired from her mother, a teacher, whose oratory skills of story telling as means of teaching fascinated Mariyam from childhood, she has over the last three years been nurturing her own story-narration skills.
 She believes with a strong foundation of academic research, she will be able to do her but in preserving the age-old traditions of ‘oral history’.
 And to keep indulging in this passion of telling tales, she has held positions of responsibility in her college heritage society ‘CHRONO’ and has thereafter worked with heritage/cultural organisations handling various educational and tourism oriented projects in the past.
 A true-blue Delhiite who loves a good story and being a self-professed foodie who often puts pen to paper, to take her knowledge into the public domain, it’s her firm belief that life is meant to be a spectacular adventure, that cuts across, the yesterdays, todays and tomorrows of this world.